 Hydrofluorocarbons(HFCs): HFCs are man-made industrial chemicals used in air conditioning and refrigeration.
 They are also used as solvents, insulation foams and aero propellants.
 They are potent greenhouse gases with long atmospheric lifetimes and high global warming potential.

-Water Vapour: It is also responsible for greenhouse effect.
+Water Vapour: It is also responsible for the greenhouse effect.
 Though it is not directly emitted by humans, increasing evaporation due to rising temperature has increased the concentration of water vapour in the air.

-Ozone: Ground level ozone confined to troposphere contributes to greenhouse effect.
+Ozone: Ground level ozone confined to troposphere contributes to the greenhouse effect.
 It is a secondary pollutant formed during the chemical reaction between nitrous oxide and volatile organic compounds during the presence of sunlight.
-Stratospheric ozone protects from ultraviolet rays of sun but tropospheric ozone causes headache, chest pain, dryness of the throat, cough and difficulty in breathing.
+Stratospheric ozone protects from ultraviolet rays of the sun but tropospheric ozone causes headache, chest pain, dryness of the throat, cough and difficulty in breathing.
 It also leads to cracking of rubber and extensive damage to plant life apart from contributing to global warming.

 Coping with the Greenhouse Effect